-Unlike other fleet fuel cards, universal cards enable drivers to fill up at almost any gas station in the United States.
-Some might argue there is a cost to this convenience compared with discount networks, but if you look more closely, there can be potential savings when you use universal cards.
+Unlike other fueling programs, universal fuel cards enable drivers to fill up at almost any gas station in the United States.
+Some might argue there is a cost to this convenience compared with discount networks, but if you look more closely, there can be potential savings when you use universal fuel cards.

 Reduce Opportunity Costs

-The ability to shop across brands can lower fleet fuel costs, but experienced managers understand the importance of balancing the price per gallon against the opportunity costs associated with operating a commercial vehicle.
-To determine this balance, you need to know how much it costs your fleet when drivers go out of their way to find certain fuel locations or brands.
+The ability to shop across brands can lower fuel costs, but experienced managers understand the importance of balancing the price per gallon against the opportunity costs associated with operating a commercial vehicle.
+To determine this balance, you need to know how much it costs your fleet when drivers go out of their way to find certain locations or brands.

 The most obvious advantage universal cards offer is the ability to save time.
-Cardholders can fuel anywhere, without having to expend time and energy trying to find a specific retailer.
+Cardholders can refuel anywhere, without having to expend time and energy trying to find a specific retailer.
 At first glance, driving a few minutes out of the way might not seem like a big deal, but driving just 10 minutes further, every day, for the entire year ends up being over 40 hours annually!
 That’s an entire work week wasted.

 The American Transportation Research Institute (ATRI) publishes an annual analysis of the operational costs of trucking in which they calculate the average cost per hour of operating a commercial vehicle.
 They consider costs for maintenance, insurance, tolls and tires, in addition to wages and benefits paid to the driver.
 In their most recent analysis, they estimated the average cost per hour was $63.70.
 The table below shows a breakdown of that cost compared with previous years.